Commit Workbench API Reference

 payLaterInd

-For use only in Exchange Ticketing.
+For use only when exchanging GDS tickets; see the Exchanges, Refunds, and Void Guide for details.
 Sets whether to issue the new ticket/s now, or create a held booking for later fulfillment.
 Supported values:

 true: Holds changes for later fulfillment and ticketing.